Topological horseshoes for surface homeomorphisms: Introduction

 \begin{propositionmain} Suppose that $f$ is an orientation preserving homeomorphism of $\S^2$ with no topological horseshoe.
-If $\mathcal{B}$ is a Birkhoff recurrence class containing two fixed points $z_0$ and $z_1$, then \begin{itemize} \item either there exists $q\geq1$ such that every periodic point of $f$ distinct from $z_0$ and $z_1$ has a period equal to $q$, all recurrent points in $\mathcal B$ are periodic points and $\mathrm{fix}(f^q)\cap\mathcal{B}$ is an unlinked set of $f^q$; \item or $f$ is an irrational pseudo-rotation. \end{itemize} \end{propositionmain}
+Assume $f$ has at least three distinct recurrent points.
+If $\mathcal{B}$ is a Birkhoff recurrence class containing two fixed points $z_0$ and $z_1$, then \begin{itemize} \item[(1)] either there exists $q\geq1$ such that every recurrent point in $\mathcal B$ is a periodic point of period $q$ and $\mathrm{fix}(f^q)\cap\mathcal{B}$ is an unlinked set of $f^q$; \item[(2)] or $f$ is an irrational pseudo-rotation. \end{itemize} \end{propositionmain}

 \begin{corollarymain} Let $f$ be an orientation preserving homeomorphism of $\S^2$ with no topological horseshoe.
-Let $\mathcal{B}$ be a Birkhoff recurrence class containing periodic points of different periods, then: \begin{itemize} \item there exists integers $q_1$ and $q_2$, with $q_1$ dividing $q_2$, such that every periodic point in $\mathcal{B}$ has a period either equal to $q_1$ or to $q_2$ \item if $q_1\geq 2$, there exists a unique periodic orbit of period $q_1$ in $\mathcal B$; \item if $q_1=1$, there exist at most two fixed points in $\mathcal B$. \end{itemize} \end{corollarymain} As an illustration, note that if the restriction of $f$ to a transitive set is topologically chaotic, then $f$ has a topological horseshoe.
+Let $\mathcal{B}$ be a Birkhoff recurrence class containing periodic points of different periods, then: \begin{itemize} \item there exist integers $q_1$ and $q_2$, with $q_1$ dividing $q_2$, such that every periodic point in $\mathcal{B}$ has a period either equal to $q_1$ or to $q_2$ \item if $q_1\geq 2$, there exists a unique periodic orbit of period $q_1$ in $\mathcal B$; \item if $q_1=1$, there exist at most two fixed points in $\mathcal B$. \end{itemize} \end{corollarymain} As an illustration, note that if the restriction of $f$ to a transitive set is topologically chaotic, then $f$ has a topological horseshoe because there are infinitely many periodic points in the set.

 Let us now enumerate the possible dynamics of transitive sets for homeomorphisms with no topological horseshoes.
 The following corollary shows that, if there is no topological horseshoe, transitive sets almost always must contain at most a single periodic orbit. \begin{corollarymain} Let $f$ be an orientation preserving homeomorphism of $\S^2$ with no topological horseshoe.
 Assume that there exists a transitive set containing two distinct periodic orbits.
 Then $f$ is an irrational pseudo-rotation. \end{corollarymain}